Evaluate the Efficacy & Safety of Leronlimab in Patients With Severe or Critical COVID-19

 Detailed Description

-A single arm, non-randomized, open-label phase is added to the protocol after completion of enrollment in the Randomized Phase of the study.
+A single arm, non-randomized, open-label phase was added to the protocol after completion of enrollment in the randomized phase of the study.

-The study will have three phases: Screening Period, Treatment Period, and Follow-Up Period.
+The study had three phases: Screening Period, Treatment Period, and Follow-Up Period.

 Study Type